Barbara Boxer: Election and Electoral College reform

 Boxer voted for the 2002 Help America Vote Act, which mandated the use of voting machines across the country, among other provisions.
-On February 18, 2005, Senator Boxer and colleagues introduced the Count Every Vote Act of 2005, which would provide a voter-verified paper ballot for every vote cast in electronic voting machines and ensure access to voter verification for all citizens.
-The bill mandates that this ballot be the official ballot for purposes of a recount.
-The bill sets a uniform standard for provisional ballots and requires the Federal Election Assistance Commission to issue standards that ensure uniform access to voting machines and trained election personnel in every community.
-The bill also mandated improved security measures for electronic voting machines.
+On February 18, 2005, Boxer and others introduced the Count Every Vote Act of 2005, which would have provided a voter-verified paper ballot for every vote cast in electronic voting machines and ensured access to voter verification for all citizens.
 The bill did not pass.

-Boxer also introduced a bill on November 15, 2016, calling for a constitutional amendment to abolish the Electoral College and to select future presidents by a simple national vote only.
-This was done six days after Donald Trump won the 2016 election despite losing the national popular vote to Hillary Clinton.
+Boxer introduced a bill on November 15, 2016, calling for a constitutional amendment to abolish the Electoral College and to select future presidents by a simple national vote only.
+This bill was introduced six days after Donald Trump won the 2016 election despite losing the national popular vote to Hillary Clinton.